The Skinny On Cutting Costs

 That adds up to $11,244 more spent by the end of a year for the exact same square footage.

-If possible, it might be a good idea to go house hunting or apartment searching in a cheaper location.
+If possible, it might be a good idea to go house hunting or apartment searching in a more affordable location.

 If you must stay in the same location, decide whether you need the amount of square footage you’re paying for.
 Obviously, the bigger the place the higher the cost.